Dr. Kelly Ryan

 Dr. Dahlgren is the Dean of Student Success and Persistence at Indiana University Southeast.
 Dr. Dahlgren a professor of psychology.
 She oversees the first year experience programming and coordinates with faculty and staff to promote student success across campus.
 Since 2000, Dr. Dahlgren has conducted research that centers on the impact of curricular and co-curricular initiatives that increase student learning and student persistence.
 She earned her B.S. in psychology and political science from Northern Michigan University and her M.S. and Ph.D. in Cognitive psychology from Kent State University.

-Dr. Wille serves as the Dean for Graduate Studies and Research at IU Southeast.
-Her position promotes, supports and provides services for the ever increasing number of IU Southeast graduate programs.
-As dean she chairs the IU Southeast Graduate Council.
+Dr. Hoffman serves as the Dean for Research and Graduate Studies at IU Southeast.
+Her position promotes, supports, and provides services for the increasing number of IU Southeast graduate programs.
 Her office also promotes and supports faculty and student research and creative activity.
-She also provides oversight to ensure that the rights and welfare of research subjects are in accordance with University policies as well as federal regulations and guidelines.
+She provides oversight to ensure that the rights and welfare of research subjects are protected in accordance with University policies as well as federal regulations and guidelines.
 Dr. Hoffman is also Professor of Education in the IU Southeast School of Education, where she researches STEM learning and the educational needs of multilingual students and families.
 She earned her B.A. in International Relations from Samford University, her M.S. in Multilingual Education/TESOL from Florida State University, and her Ph.D. in International and Multicultural Education from Florida State University.